 For business expansion, Danke acquired Hangzhou-based rental apartment operator Aishang Danke Technology Co., Ltd in March 2019.

-The company raised $190 million in a Series D funding round in October 2019/.
-In its initial public offering in January, the company sold 9.6 million American depositary shares at $13.50 apiece.
+The company raised $190 million in a Series D funding round in October 2019, and in its initial public offering in January, the company sold 9.6 million American depositary shares at $13.50 apiece.

-The outbreak of coronavirus is expected to freeze the real estate market in China, adversly impacting Danke's business.
+The outbreak of coronavirus is expected to freeze the real estate market in China and has adverse impacts on Danke’s business, according to Danke’s statement.
 The company said it will cut the number of apartment units in the first quarter.

-Sales in Fevruary plunged due to China's lockdown amid the coronavirus outbreak.
-The National Bureau of Statistics reported that the average price of new homes in 70 Chinese cities jumped 5.8% in February from the previous year, the lowest growth rate since July 2018.
+While home-price growth stalled in February and sales plunged due to the locked-down of the country amid the coronavirus outbreak.
+The National Bureau of Statistics reported that the average price of new homes in 70 Chinese cities jumped 5.8% in February from one year ago, which is the lowest growth rate since July 2018.

 Shares in Danke were trading at $7.71 per American depositary share midday Wednesday, up 1%.
 The company has lost 43% of its stock price since its IPO in January.